 - Multicast: This mode sends a single video stream that can be viewed simultaneously by multiple receivers without increasing bandwidth usage.
 This mode is ideal for video wall or matrixing scenarios.
 Multicast mode requires a network switch with IGMP snooping enabled. - Unicast: This mode uses a discrete video stream for every connected receiver and is ideal for simple, point-to-point, streaming setups.
-This mode uses considerably more bandwidth than Multicast Mode when multiple receivers are being used, however it does not require a network switch that supports IGMP snooping. - 3) ID (Channel): To change the broadcast reception channel for the transmitter, type the new channel in the space provided.
-All receivers on the local network that are set to the same channel will receive video from this transmitter.
+This mode uses considerably more bandwidth than Multicast Mode when multiple receivers are being used, however it does not require a network switch that supports IGMP snooping. - 3) ID (Channel): To change the broadcast reception channel for the receiver, type the new channel in the space provided.
+The receiver will display the video stream from the transmitter using the selected broadcast channel.
 The available channel range is from 0 to 255.

-6.5.3 Functions Tab
+6.5.4 Functions Tab

-The Functions tab provides control over the transmitter's wide variety of optional features, including USB and serial control extension.
+The Functions tab provides control over the receiver's output resolution, video loss settings, as well as a wide variety of optional features and functions, including USB and serial control extension.
 Changes made to these settings typically require a reboot of the unit.
 After clicking on "Apply" please follow the reboot instructions in the WebGUI, if necessary.